-Arrangements with customers are considered contracts if all the following criteria are met: (a) parties have approved the contract and are committed to perform their respective obligations; (b) each party's rights regarding the goods or services to be transferred can be identified; (d) the contract has commercial substance and (e) collectability of substantially all of the consideration is probable.
+Arrangements with customers are considered contracts if all the following criteria are met: (a) parties have approved the contract and are committed to perform their respective obligations; (b) each party's rights regarding the goods or services to be transferred can be identified; (c) payment terms for the goods or services to be transferred can be identified; (d) the contract has commercial substance and (e) collectability of substantially all of the consideration is probable.
 The Company recognizes revenue from products sold to a customer, including distributors, when it satisfies a performance obligation by transferring control over a product to the customer.
+The Company may also enter into several multi-annual capacity reservation and volume commitment arrangements with certain customers.
+These agreements constitute a binding commitment for the customers to purchase and for the Company to supply allocated commitment volumes in exchange for additional consideration.
+The consideration related to commitment fees is reported as revenues from sale of products as it is usually based on delivered quantities.

 In certain circumstances, the Company may enter into agreements that concern principally revenues from services, where the performance obligation is satisfied over time.
 The objective when allocating the transaction price is to allocate the transaction price to each performance obligation (or distinct good or service) in an amount that depicts the amount of consideration to which the Company expects to be entitled in exchange for transferring the promised goods or services to the customer.
-The payment terms typically range between 30 and 90 days.
+The payment terms typically range between 30 to 90 days.
 Certain customers require the Company to hold inventory as consignment in their hubs and only purchase inventory when they require it.
 Revenue for sales of such inventory is recognized when, at the customer's option, the products are withdrawn from the consignment and the Company satisfies a performance obligation by transferring control over a product to the customer.